sawera-03m/DecodeLabs-Internship-2026/README.md

 **Sawera Mushtaq**

-This repository is maintained as part of my EcodeLabs Internship 2026 project submission.
+This repository is maintained as part of my DecodeLabs Internship 2026 project submission.